 The Benefits of Using Resistance While Training Receiving Skill

-As a catcher, mastering the art of receiving the ball is essential for success on the field.
+Mastering the art of receiving the ball is essential for success on the field.
 As you will find in most of our content, your ability to receive well has a large impact on the game.
 Though the overall application of receiving may change at the Major League level in coming years, your ability to maintain strikes for your pitchers is paramount.
 Recently, the use of resistance bands in catcher's training has become increasingly popular for developing the strength and mechanics needed to control the ball well.
 Below are some of the benefits of using resistance bands while training receiving skill.
 Some of these benefits include developing strength, maintaining connection, creating repeatable mechanics, and improving glove speed.

 First and foremost, using resistance bands while training receiving can help develop the strength needed to control the ball.
 You need to be able to catch the ball cleanly and control what happens when the ball hits your mitt.
 Resistance bands provide a simple and effective way to build this strength, which can lead to cleaner mechanics, better presentation, and less strikes lost.